Key legislation driving responsible business

 What it means for businesses

-The report must describe due diligence practices and processes applied in relation to these matters, the main risks associated with them, and the relevant measures taken.
+Companies must produce annual reports detailing their due diligence practices and processes applied in relation to these matters, the main risks associated with them, and the relevant measures taken.

 Legislation: Modern Slavery Act 2015